 The Dependency Vulnerabilities bundled plugin integrates the Open Web Application Security Project (OWASP) dependency-check tool for scanning Java, .NET, and Python applications and their dependent libraries.
-Use this plugin to identify vulnerable dependencies in the analyzed stream.
+Use this plugin to identify vulnerable dependencies in the analyzed stream/branch.

 On the first run, the plugin creates:

 The cve.2.9.h2.db file that is updated from the Common Vulnerabilities and Exposures (CVE) data.
 Each run automatically updates the CVE data if the autoupdate property in the properties file is set to true.

 The file contains configuration properties for both the Dependency Vulnerabilities plugin and its embedded dependency-check library.
 Create this file only if you need to override one of the default values.

 (Optional) Vulnerabilities with a CVSS score less than the specified value are treated as a WARNING.

 Vulnerabilities with a CVSS score less than the specified value are treated as an ERROR.
 The value must be bigger than that specified for pulseWarningCvssThreshold.

 Automatically updates the CVE data.
 The possible values are:

 Note: All vulnerabilities with a CVSS score higher than that specified for pulseErrorCvssThreshold are treated as FATAL.